-(captioned "Rules of Usage and Definitions") provided definitions for the key words "Financing Statements" and "Properties" and "Properties" in the Synthetic Lease Termination Agreement's second subparagraph (x).
+(captioned "Rules of Usage and Definitions") provided definitions for the key words "Financing

+Statements"20 and "Properties"21-later referred to as the "Financing Statements" and

+"Properties" in the Synthetic Lease Termination Agreement's second subparagraph (x).

 Charlotte, NC, respectively; a transmission parts distribution center in Indianapolis, IN; two parking decks in Detroit, MI; an engine plant in Flint, MI; an office building in Grand Blanc, MI; and a vacant parcel of land in Detroit, MI).